-ValleyVent- A Low-cost Frugal Ventilator for Emergency COVID19 Patients
+Valle-inspiron - A Low-cost Frugal Ventilator for Emergency COVID19 Patients

-Designed and Developed by team of engineers with support from Innovation, Incubation & Entrepreneurship Development Centre (IIED Centre), National Institute of Technology Srinagar
+Designed and Developed by team of engineers with support from Innovation, Incubation & Entrepreneurship Development Centre (IIED Centre), National Institute of Technology Srinagar and GVEI Tinkering Lab

 Committed to serving society through innovations, an emerging response system was generated by the Innovation, Incubation and Entrepreneurship Development Centre (IIEDC) of NIT Srinagar due the current pandemic which has affected millions of people globally and caused thousands of deaths.
 The centre assisted three enthusiastic engineers of the valley to undertake the design and development of low-cost frugal ventilator prototype, to meet the increasing demand for low-cost effective ventilators.
-Two alumni and one PhD student of NIT Srinagar had joined hands to meet the challenge for developing a ventilator using locally available materials and parts and have successfully designed and developed a prototype of a ventilator, Valley-Vent.
-The two engineers are presently working as Assistant professors in the Department of Electronics and communication, Institute of Technology (IOT), the University of Kashmir and the third engineer is perusing his PhD from the department of Electronics & Communication, NIT Srinagar.
+Two alumni and one PhD student of NIT Srinagar had joined hands to meet the challenge for developing a ventilator using locally available materials and parts and successfully designed and developed a prototype of a ventilator, named as Valley-inspiron.
+The two engineers are presently working as Assistant professors in the Department of Electronics and communication, Institute of Technology (IOT), the University of Kashmir.